PRM-001: Use of University Airplane or Private Air Transportation Service

 Eligible passengers of the University's airplane or private air service requiring prior approval include:

-- Employees of the University of Virginia, including the University of Virginia Medical Center, and employees of the University of Virginia Related-Foundations and Corporations.
+- Employees of the University of Virginia, including the University of Virginia Medical Center, and employees of University-Associated Organizations and Corporations.

 - Employees from other State agencies with the approval of the president, EVP/COO, or senior vice president for operations.